meelgroup/arjun/README.md

 ./arjun input.cnf output.cnf
 c [arjun] original sampling set size: 500 c ind 1 4 5 20 31 0
-c [arjun] final set size:            5 percent of original: 1.0000 % c [arjun] finished T: 0.27
+[...]
+c [arjun] Done dumping.
+T: 1.0406
 ```

-This means that your input independent set, which was 500, can be actually 5, which is ony 1% of the original set.
-You can now copy-paste the "c ind" line into the CNF and you are good to go.
+This means that your input independent set of your input formula `input.cnf`, which had a size of 500 has been reduced to 5, which is ony 1% of the original set.
+The simplified formula with the smaller independent set has been output to `output.cnf`.